Insider, a new software unicorn plans to invest in Mexico

 About Insider

 Insider was founded in 2012 by Hande Cilingir, Serhat Soyuerel, Arda Koterin, Sinan Toktay, Okan Yedibela, and Muharrem Derinkök.
-They currently have a team of more than 700 members, where at least 60% of the firm's executive positions are held by women.
+It currently has a team of more than 700 members, where at least 60% of the firm's executive positions are held by women.

 LEAVE A COMMENT: